Home » Engineering » electrical engineering » Different types of transformer

 6.Hermetically-sealed transformers

-• The construction of these transformers is such that it does not permit any outside atmospheric air to get into the tank.
-It is completely sealed without any breathing arrangement, obviating the need for periodic filtration and related maintenance activities.
+• Engineers construct these transformers to prevent any outside atmospheric air from entering the tank.
+They completely seal the unit without including a breathing arrangement, which eliminates the need for periodic filtration and related maintenance tasks.

-• These transformers are filled with mineral oil or synthetic liquid as a cooling and dielectric medium,and they are sealed completely with an inert gas (nitrogen) layer between the medium and the top tank plate.
-A welded cover construction is used for the tank to eliminate bolted joints and related leakage problems.
+• Engineers fill these transformers with mineral oil or synthetic liquid to serve as both a cooling and dielectric medium.
+They seal the tank completely and add an inert gas layer—typically nitrogen—between the liquid and the top tank plate.
+To prevent leakage problems, they use a welded cover construction instead of bolted joints.

 7.Outdoor and indoor transformers